ajkagy/POA-Tools/README.md

     - BallotKey: The affected key to look for in https://voting.poa.network

 2. Start your local parity instance and let it fully sync
-3. Build the program either in Visual Studio or run the provided release executable.
+3. Build the program either in Visual Studio or run the provided release binaries.

+To Run the binaries in Windows.
+Download the binaries from the Release
+1. Open up a command prompt
+2. Navigate to the folder where you download the binaries.
+3. Run "dotnet POATools.dll" without the quotes